ftyszyx/CrystalDiskInfo_dll_lib/README.md

 ## Why do this?

-I am working on a software that needs to read the information of all hard disks connected to the computer (mainly hardware models and serial numbers).
+I am working on a software that needs to read the information of all hard disks connected to the computer (disk model name and serial numbers).
 The project is developed using wpf.
 Originally I used the wmi interface of C# to obtain it.
 The code is as follows:
 ```
 ManagementObjectSearcher moSearcher = new ManagementObjectSearcher("SELECT * FROM Win32_DiskDrive");